itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataIO.rst

 Grabber plugin
 ------------------------------

 This is a subtype of DataIO for camera / framegrabber communication.
-Plugins of this type are inherited from **ito::AddInGrabber**.
-The data acquisition is managed as follows:
+Plugins of this type are inherited from **ito::AddInGrabber** or the newer **ito::AddInMultiChannelGrabber** section.
+For more information about the new **ito::AddInMultiChannelGrabber** interface please read the :ref:`addInMultiChannelGrabber` The data acquisition is managed as follows:

 * The methods **startDevice** and **stopDevice** open and close the capture logic of the devices to reduce CPU-load.
 For serial ports these functions are unnecessary.
 * The method **acquire** starts the DataIO grabbing a frame with the current parameters.
 The function returns after sending the trigger.
 The function should be callable several times without calling get-/copyVal().